West Potomac High School: Sports

 In the 2003 season, the Boys and Girls Crew team had their 1st and 2nd 4 man boat place 1st in the Virginia state championship.

 In the 2004–05 season, the Boys Track team won the regional title.
 In the 2008–09 season, the Boys Track team remained the AAA Patriot District champions for the 8th year in a row, while the Girls Track team moved up to the second place standing, behind Lake Braddock Secondary School.

 West Potomac won Virginia AAA football championships in 1989 and 1990.
 The Wolverines also won state championships in Girls Cross Country in 1989 and 1990.
 The West Potomac It's Academic team won first place in the Patriot District and fourth in the region in January 2008.

 In 2011, the Girls Varsity Field Hockey team advanced to regionals for the first time in years after a victory over W.T.
 Woodson High School in the first round of playoffs.
 The Varsity Football team was the Patriot District champion and advanced several rounds into regionals before a marginal loss to Westfield High School.

 In 2012, the school's Dance Team qualified for the National Dance Association competition in Orlando, Florida.
 The Boys Tennis team advanced to the Northern Region Quarterfinal for the first time in 20 years.
 The Girls Varsity Lacrosse team advanced several rounds into regionals before losing to Centreville High School in the Northern Region Quarterfinal.

-In 2013, senior Will Rupp won the Virginia State AAA Wrestling Championship for the 220 lb weight class.
+In 2013, senior Will Rupp won the Virginia State AAA Wrestling Championship for the 220 lb weight class, becoming the first student at West Potomac to win a state championship in wrestling since 1987.

 In 2014, West Potomac finished the reconstruction of the main football field and surrounding practice fields, which are now artificial turf.

 In 2015, the school's Boys Soccer team won the Patriot district for the first time.

 In the 2015 rowing season, the Girls Crew team had their JV4+ boat place 1st in the Virginia Scholastic Rowing Association of America (VASRA) State Championship on May 9, 2015 in Occoquan, Virginia to become State Champions.

 West Potomac is currently part of the VHSL and its current alignment is Class 6, Region C, Gunston District.